RobotWebTools/rclnodejs/web/README.md

 }
 ```

-HTTP uses a JSON POST followed by SSE `accepted`, `feedback`, and terminal
-`result` or `error` events.
-Feedback can arrive before the `accepted` event;
-the SDK handles both orderings. `--http-sse` is not required for actions.
-Native `EventSource` is GET-only; the SDK uses `fetch()` streaming instead.
+HTTP actions use POST/SSE via `fetch()`; `EventSource` cannot POST goals.
+`--http-sse` is only needed for subscriptions.
+Feedback may precede `accepted`.
-Errors before streaming reject `action()`; stream errors reject `goal.result`.
+Request errors reject `action()`; stream errors reject `goal.result`.
-The result promise can resolve for an aborted or canceled goal, so inspect
-`goal.status` rather than treating resolution as success.
+A resolved result may be canceled or aborted, so check `goal.status`.

-To request cancellation, start the goal over WebSocket:
+For cancellation, submit the goal over WebSocket:

 ```ts
 const wsClient = await connect({